epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes2.md

 ./build
 code .
 # Choose "Reopen in Container"
+# Or ctrl+shift+p and choose "Remote-Containers: Reopen in Container"
 ```

 Note that if you do not see the prompt to reopen in container, you can open